Pylons-tech/pylons/docs/IBC-TRANSFER-WALKTHROUGH.md

 9. Make a Sample Transaction

 ## Add relayer account in config.yaml file

-You need to add the relayer account in config.yaml file in both chains.To add the account you simply need to add the following code.
+You need to add the relayer account in config.yaml file in both chains.
+To add relayer account, you can simply add the following lines in config.yaml.
 ```
 - name: relayer
   address : "<relayer_address>"
   coins: ["10000000000upylon", "100000000ubedrock"]
 ```
-The `address` field will be added later in the walkthrough guide.
+`address` is template at this time, we need will update it later in the  guide.

 ## Specify the ports in config.yaml file

-We will specify the ports in `config.yaml` file so that both chains donot use the same port and to avoid errors.
+You need to specify the ports in `config.yaml` file so that both chains don't use the same port and also to avoid errors.
 The sample ports for `pylons/config.yaml`
   ```
 host: